How to Collect Geranium Seeds

 What do Geranium Seeds Look Like?

-Geranium seeds are light brown in color, and about half the size of a grain of white rice.
+Geranium seeds are light brown in color, and about half the size of a grain of white rice, as shown in the picture below.

 opening geranium seed pods